bhollis/maruku/spec/block_docs/issue67.md

-PENDING - A span at the beginning of a list item shouldn't cause the other list elements to be wrapped in paragraphs or remove the inline element. https://github.com/bhollis/maruku/issues/67
+A span at the beginning of a list item shouldn't cause the other list elements to be wrapped in paragraphs or remove the inline element. https://github.com/bhollis/maruku/issues/67
 *** Parameters: ***
 {}
 *** Markdown input: ***